Ross Barkan

-Ross Elliot Barkan (born October 22, 1989) is an American journalist, novelist, columnist, and essayist.
+Ross Elliot Barkan (born October 22, 1989) is an American journalist, novelist, and essayist.

 Early life and education

 Barkan grew up in Bay Ridge, Brooklyn.
 He attended Stony Brook University and earned a master's degree from New York University.

 Career

 Journalist

 Barkan was a staff reporter at the Queens Tribune.
 He covered New York City and national politics for the New York Observer from 2013 to 2016.
 In April 2016, he rose to prominence after resigning from the Observer over the newspaper's close relationship with Donald Trump, the Republican presidential candidate.
-The Observer's executive editor, Ken Kurson, revealed in a magazine interview he advised Trump on a speech the candidate delivered before the American Israel Public Affairs Committee.
-Announcing his resignation the day after the Observer endorsed Trump in the New York Republican primary, Barkan later told CNN "a line had been crossed and I thought it was time for myself to depart."
+The Observer's executive editor, Ken Kurson, said in an interview that he had advised Trump on a speech Trump gave before the American Israel Public Affairs Committee.
+Barkan resigned the day after the Observer endorsed Trump in the New York Republican primary, He later told CNN, "a line had been crossed and I thought it was time for myself to depart."

-As a columnist and freelance reporter, Barkan has contributed to the Village Voice, The Guardian, The Washington Post, The New Yorker, The New York Times, The Nation, Reuters, Esquire, GQ, New York Daily News, Daily Beast, The Baffler, the Los Angeles Review of Books, the Columbia Journalism Review and The New York Times Magazine.
+As a columnist and freelance reporter, Barkan has contributed to the Village Voice, The Guardian, The Washington Post, The New Yorker, The New York Times, The Nation, Reuters, Esquire, GQ, New York Daily News, Daily Beast, The Baffler, the Los Angeles Review of Books, and the Columbia Journalism Review.
 He covered the 2013 New York City mayoral race, including Anthony Weiner's campaign, and the 2016 presidential race.
 He has taught journalism and media studies at NYU and St. Joseph's College in Brooklyn.
-He was a staff reporter at New York Magazine and remains a contributor there.
+He was a staff reporter at New York Magazine and remains a columnist there.

-Barkan is currently a columnist for The Guardian and was a columnist for Jacobin magazine.
-He is a contributing writer to The Nation.
+Barkan was a columnist for The Guardian and a columnist for Jacobin magazine.
+He is a contributor to The Nation.

+In 2023, he was named a contributing writer to The New York Times Magazine.